jeffreyigims/coverages-frontend/README.md

 # Coverages Project

 ## Description
 This application encapsulates the frontend for the coverages project.
 The application is built with React and follows a FLUX architecture, specifically utilizing the REDUX framework.
+Security with the current backend is hanled with JSON web token authentication.

 ## Deployment
 The application is currently deployed on Heroku at the following link: https://dashboard.heroku.com/apps/coverages-frontend.
 There are no add-ons required.
-To specify which backend is to be used to support the application utils/APIUtils.js and replace the base variable with the desired resource.
+To specify which backend is to be used to support the application, navigate to utils/APIUtils.js and replace the base variable with the desired resource.
 Currently, a supportive backend is running at https://coverages-backend.herokuapp.com.